nottrobin/maas-docs/en/manage-backup.md

 sudo maas-region dbupgrade
 ```

-!!!
-Note:
+[note]
 Please note this is only required to be run in *one* of the Region Controllers (if this is a multi-region MAAS cluster).
+[/note]

 Now either restart your system(s) or the stopped services.
 You'll find your
 MAAS deployment fully restored.